Lamballe, France Guide

 Day Trips

-Approximately 1 hour 15 minutes by car Cap Fréhel is a dramatic headland offering breathtaking views of the Emerald Coast.
-The rugged cliffs, heather-covered moorland, and iconic lighthouse make it a stunning natural site.
-It's a great place for hiking and birdwatching.
+Approximately 1 hour by car or train Cap Fréhel is a dramatic headland offering breathtaking views of the Emerald Coast.
+The rugged cliffs, heather-covered moorland, and iconic lighthouse create a stunning natural landscape.
+It's a great place for hiking, birdwatching, and enjoying the coastal scenery.

-Approximately 1 hour by car Rennes, the capital of Brittany, offers a vibrant mix of history and modern culture.
-Explore the medieval quarter with its half-timbered houses, visit the impressive Parliament of Brittany, and discover the Thabor Gardens, a beautiful park in the heart of the city.
-Rennes also boasts a thriving arts scene and delicious Breton cuisine.
+Approximately 1 hour by car Rennes, the capital of Brittany, offers a blend of history and modern culture.
+Explore the medieval quarter with its half-timbered houses, visit the Parliament of Brittany, and stroll through the Thabor Gardens.
+The city has a vibrant arts scene, numerous museums, and a lively atmosphere.

 Travel Time